A. CLOSURE OF PERFORATION

 General endotracheal anesthesia combined with muscle relaxants is preferred.

 The patient is placed in a comfortable supine position with the feet slightly lower than the head to assist in bringing the field below the costal margin and to keep gastric leakage away from the subphrenic area.

 The skin is prepared in the usual manner.

 Since the majority of perforations occur in the anterior-superior surface of the first portion of the duodenum, a small, high, midline is made.
 A culture of the peritoneal fluid is taken, and as much exudate as possible is removed by suction.
 The liver is held upward with retractors, exposing the most frequent sites of perforation.
 The site may be walled off with omentum if the perforation has been present several hours; therefore, care is exercised in approaching the perforation to avoid unnecessary soiling.

 The easiest method of closure consists of placing three sutures of fine silk through the submucosal layer on one side with extension through the region of the ulcer and then out a corresponding distance on the other side of the ulcer (figure 1).
 Starting at the top of the ulcer, the sutures are tied very gently to prevent laceration of the friable tissues.
 The long ends are retained (figure 2).
 The closure is reinforced with omentum by separating the long ends of the three previously tied sutures and placing a small portion of omentum along the suture line.
 The ends of these sutures are loosely tied, anchoring the omentum over the site of the ulcer (figure 3).

-The tissue may be so indurated that the ulcer cannot be closed successfully, making it necessary to seal the ...
+The tissue may be so indurated that the ulcer cannot be ...